t-w/ADFlib/README.md

 ones (ie. `stdio` for dump files).
 This, however, can limit device sizes in some cases.

-This can be improved in the future (esp. if signals that it is needed appears), but it may have to be implemented specifically for each target OS.
+This can be improved in the future (esp. if signals that it is needed appear), but it may have to be implemented specifically for each target OS.

 #### Dump file size limit
 The library uses `stdio` for accessing dump files.
-This implies use of `long` type as offset in files.
-On 32-bit systems this might be a 32-bit (signed) value.
+This implies the use of `long` type as offset in files.
+On 32-bit systems, this might be a 32-bit (signed) value.
 This limits the max. size of dump files to 2GiB.
 64-bit systems _should_ support bigger dumps (but this was not tested!
 If anyone uses bigger dumps - feedback welcomed).